aws-samples/serverless-patterns/apigw-execution-logs/README.md

-# AWS Service 1 to AWS Service 2
+# API Gateway REST API to AWS CloudWatch

-This pattern creates a REST API that has execution logs enabled with Log level set to INFO to generate execution logs for all requests.
-The API triggers a Lambda function.
+This pattern creates a REST API that has CloudWatch execution logs enabled with Log level set to INFO and a Lambda function integration.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-execution-logs

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.